Canon G1 X vs T6s

 It is notable that the T6s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G1X does not offer wifi capability.
+In contrast, the G1X does not provide wifi capability.

 Both the G1X and the T6s have been discontinued, but can regularly be found used on eBay.
 The G1X was replaced by the Canon G1X Mark II, while the T6s was followed by the Canon 77D.
 Further information on the features and operation of the G1X and T6s can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Canon T6s Manual.

 So how do things add up?
 Is there a clear favorite between the Canon G1 X and the Canon T6s?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.